Friday, August 8, 2008

 Inside the 12 century walled in city of Carcassonne is many shops, restaurants, and hotels.

-in city of Carcassonne is many shops, restaurants, and hotels.
+In the city of Carcassonne, there are many shops, restaurants, and hotels.

 Inside the 12 century walled in city of Carcassonne is many shops, restaurants, and hotels.

-in city of Carcassonne is many shops, restaurants, and hotels.
+In the city of Carcassonne, there are many shops, restaurants, and hotels.

-People are mingling about happy and everyone is deciding which gourmet restaurant they would like to dine.
-We decided to dine at Dame Carcas to order two different courses of very fine French cooking.
+People are mingling happily as they decide which gourmet restaurant to dine at.
+We chose to dine at Dame Carcas to order two different courses of exquisite French cuisine.

 Gourmet restaurants are very small and feature their small menu's outside so we can read whether or not we want to stay or move on to another restaurant.